-This course starts from the insight that technological development and the management of technology are not merely technological issues.
-Technological development does not determine what technologies an organization uses and how these should be managed across multiple levels of organizing and in cooperation with other military and commercial organizations.
+(Industrial) Internet of Things, in conjunction with new concepts for performance and service are not merely technological issues.
+Technology is always used as a force multiplier in order to support capabilities ore assets the create value.
+Technological development does not determine (in a direct way) what technologies an organization uses and how these should be managed across multiple levels of organizing and in cooperation with other military and commercial organizations.
 On the other hand, organizations cannot operate from a blank sheet.
 In fact, present day insights propose a reciprocal relationship between technological development and organizational and societal characteristics.